Dear Future Self,

 It is, and always has been, my dream to find ways to live together, that respect our resources and are supportive, including finding beauty and richness in our differences, valuing and protecting vulnerability and thereby allowing each other to live freely.

 Fewer activities, fewer opportunities, viewer distractions.
 Which is why it is and has been so hard for so many people, me included, at times.

 With chores, meeting people, what we need to buy, gardening, sports, driving, talking, picking things up, keeping up to date, imagining who or how we’d like to be, taking care of others and so on.

 Hearing it for the first time, at a time, when I found it extremely difficult to allow myself to meditate for ten minutes, I honestly just wanted to know how.

 I knew it was good for me, but I felt bad to allow myself something good – because, subconsciously – I didn’t think I deserved it.
 Because I did not fulfil any number of criteria, of how I thought I needed to be.
 I’d rather invest in looking good, than to actually clean up inside and invest in myself.

-There was a lot of crying, a lot of facing demons, but also so much new joy and an entirely new sense of freedom and power and the release and allowing for a new kind of self-love and acceptance.
+There was a lot of crying, a lot of facing demons, but also so much new joy and an entirely new sense of freedom and power after releasing the demons and allowing for a new kind of self-love and acceptance.

 To have access to friends, to shops, to other facilities, to travel, to new impressions.
 But what if the real freedom lies in the way we react to any situation?

 It is to find freedom it that moment between when something happens and our reaction.
 At that moment, we are completely free to decide how our lives and the world are about to continue, and in that moment there is ALWAYS THE POTENTIAL TO REACT WITH LOVE.

 So, when we look for things to hold us, something that we can always count on to be there for us, with us, this is what we have: Love and the freedom to choose it.